-The first round of this year's Washington Cup American Spirits Competition takes place on July 1, 2013.
-This first round of tastings is a blind tasting of spirits by category, judged by experience and top-flight spirits judges including BAR Master Ryan Maybee (Kansas City), Freddie Sarkis (Chicago), Mendel Kohn (San Francisco), Jack Robertiello (Washington, DC), Leo DeGroff (New York) and Tim McDonald (Napa Valley) and others.
+The first round of the Washington Cup American Spirits Competition is a blind tasting of spirits by category, judged by experienced and top-flight spirits judges including BAR Master Ryan Maybee (Kansas City), Freddie Sarkis (Chicago), Mendel Kohn (San Francisco), Chris Bostick (Houston), Leo DeGroff (New York), Sean Kenyon (Denver) and others.
 I will act as the Chief Judge for the competition.
 The first round of the Washington Cup will identify American spirits and liqueurs that we believe to be worthy of the public's attention.
-These will be guaranteed at least Honorable Mention in the Washington Cup Spirits Competition and will carry through to the Second Round of the tasting.
+These will be guaranteed at least Bronze Medals in the Washington Cup Spirits Competition and will carry through to the Second Round of the tasting.

 The Third and final Round of the Washington Cup represents yet another unique aspect of the process.
-The top twelve Bartender's Award winners will be tasted by the general public at the Paris of the Plains Cocktail Festival in Kansas City on August 22, 2013.
-The public will be allowed to taste upon all twelve Bartender's Award winners in cocktail form in a blind setting and will be allowed to vote for their favorites.
-The top vote getters will be awarded Washington Cups, reflecting that they have been tasted and analyzed not only by professionals but also by an eager crowd of cocktail fans at a Gala event of more than twenty hundred fifty cocktail enthusiasts.
+The top twelve Bartender's Award winners will be tasted by the general public at the Paris of the Plains Cocktail Festival Gala on August 20, 2014.
+The public will be allowed to taste all twelve Bartender's Award winners in cocktail form in a blind setting and will be allowed to vote for their favorites.
+The top vote getters will be awarded Washington Cups, reflecting that they have been tasted and analyzed not only by professionals but also by an eager crowd of cocktail fans at a Gala event of more than one hundred fifty cocktail enthusiasts.

 A spirits competition that tries to emulate the structure of our government?
 Maybe we are overwrought in this, but is there something wrong in doing things this way?
 Come along with us and judge us by our results.
 The Washington Cup seeks to provide an American Revolution in the way spirits are assessed and judged now and into the future.